 The 3 Marketing Strategies to Increase Student Enrollment

-There's no magic button you can push to increase your enrollment numbers, but there are three core marketing strategies every school can employ to have the best possible chance to meet its targets.
+There's no magic button you can push to increase your enrollment numbers, but there are three core marketing strategies every college or university can employ to have the best possible chance to meet its targets.

 With graduate programs seeing “steep declines” in applications as a result of COVID-19, it’s a good time for schools to review and revise their digital marketing and enrollment marketing strategies to ensure that the foundational best practices for lead generation are in place and that their current approaches are optimized.

 However, with the proliferation of vendors, advertising channels, martech products, and CRM solutions defining and executing on an effective and “best practices” enrollment marketing strategy can seem overwhelming.

 When it comes to generating leads as part of a student enrollment strategy in higher education, there are three primary digital engagement pathways.
 These enrollment strategies are three core lead generation strategies by which a college or university can attract new prospective students and convert them into leads for graduate, online, or degree completion programs:

 Launching paid digital advertising campaigns and capturing leads on a dedicated landing page